 - 4 cloves of garlic, mashed with salt

 - grated zest of one lemon plus juice

-- several glugs of olive oil
+- olive oil

-Prepare the seasoning by first mashing the garlic with salt – chop it roughly, salt profusely and mash with the flat of a large knife blade, dragging it over the garlic this way and that.
+1. Prepare the seasoning by first mashing the garlic with salt – chop it roughly, salt profusely and mash with the flat of a large knife blade, dragging it over the garlic this way and that.
 Chop finely the herbs and the chilli, grate lemon zest over the herbs, squeeze at least half a lemon over the mix and add enough olive oil to make it into a paste.

-Lay half the amount of sardines skin down on a lightly oiled baking tray.
+2. Lay half the amount of sardines skin down on a lightly oiled baking tray.
 Spread some seasoning paste over the flesh, then sandwich with the remaining sardines, flesh side down, like in the picture.

 3. Preheat the oven to 200C/400F/gas 6 and bake the sardines for 13 minutes.
 Serve with lemon halves on the side.